FRRouting/frr/doc/user/rpki.rst

    received from the cache servers and stored in the router.
 Based on this data, the router validates BGP Updates.

-.. clicmd:: show rpki cache-connection
+.. clicmd:: show rpki cache-connection [json]

    Display all configured cache servers, whether active or not.